General Clinical Trials Information

 www.itstartswithme.ca / www.cacommencavecmoi.ca is the central resource created to help potential participants, families, caregivers, and the general public to understand basics about clinical trials and clinical research.

 All of N2’s ItStartsWithMe/CaCommenceAvecMoi materials were created in collaboration with patients and caregivers.
 To share what we learned about this experience, we have created this document to share with you in English and French.
-We have also developed some principles that we will use moving forward when we undertake this type of collaboration again.
+We have also developed some guiding principles to use moving forward when N2 subcommittees or members undertake this type of collaboration again.
 We hope you find this document useful.

 In 2010 N2 partnered with the Collaborative Institutional Training Initiative (CITI), a not-for-profit entity at the University of Miami, which has since become part of the Biomedical Research Alliance of New York (BRANY).